The cause is unknown but may be a reaction to certain medications or possibly hepatitis B or C infection.

 Measures to relieve mouth pain

 People who have no symptoms do not need treatment.
-Drugs that may be causing lichen planus should be avoided.
+Medications that may be causing lichen planus should be stopped and avoided.

 Lichen planus on the skin